webdiscus/html-bundler-webpack-plugin/README.md

 ## Also See

-- [ansis][ansis] - The Node.js lib for ANSI color styling of text in terminal
+- [ansis][ansis] - The Node.js library for ANSI colors and styles in terminal output
 - [pug-loader][pug-loader] The Pug loader for Webpack
 - [pug-plugin][pug-plugin] The Pug plugin for Webpack